My Favorite Family Tradition

 When I was a kid we didn’t have much money but my parents managed to still take us, every year, to the Alma Highland Festival in Alma, Michigan.
 It was the favorite of our family traditions.
 Every Memorial Day weekend we loaded into the car and drove across the state to what was essentially a family reunion for a whole ethnic group.
 My Dad wore his kilt, and my sister and I had little sashes of the family tartan.
-There was food (bridies are still my favorite), and music, and a group of folks in our clan society that became a big extended family.
+There was food, and music, and a group of folks in our clan society that became a big extended family.
 We shopped at the same vendor tents every year and the same Scottish folk musician watched us grow up.
 That festival was our family vacation, a reunion, and the start to summer for our little family.

 Why Family Traditions Matter

 Traditions give us structure, they are comfortable and safe.
 Traditions mark important moments in our lives.
-They give the chaotic churn of the year a sort of rhythm that we come to rely on.
+They give the chaotic churn of the year a rhythm that we come to rely on.
 I probably don’t remember a single Alma Highland Festival in it’s entirety.
 But over the course of twenty years the memories have layered on top of one another into a whole that is so vivid I can still hear the bagpipes and smell the meat pies.
 Traditions help us pass our values down to our children.
 They bind us together and are the pillars of our identities.
 They matter.

 What Not to Do

 Family traditions are powerful things.
 So there’s good reason to not do the whole thing wrong.